Skip to Content

 Overview

-Administrators can use Proxy Management to view active proxy-enabled connections and check port status.
+Administrators can use Proxy Management to view active proxy connections and check port status.
 When users execute queries via 3rd-party tools such as DataGrip or DBeaver, you can view and terminate those sessions as needed.

 • Proxy Session: Port information for each data source accessible via the proxy.

-• Connection Name: Name of the connection for which the Use Proxy option is enabled.
+• Connection Name: Name of the connection for which the “Use Proxy” option is enabled.

 • Data Source Type: Type of DBMS such as MySQL.

-• Status: Indicates whether the session is active.
+• Status: Displays whether it is active.

 Administrator > Databases > Monitoring > Proxy Management